-We’ve now been here in Providencia for six weeks, which is much longer than we’d planned.
-We have been here too long..people are starting to recognize us.
-Locals nod and wave to us on the street in town, Delmar yells from his scooter as he whizzes by us on our third rented golf buggy and the woman who runs the restaurant where we play Jenga and dominoes recognizes us and says hello as we eat pizza on the other side of the island…too long!
+We’ve been in Providencia for six weeks, which is much longer than planned….too long, as locals are starting to recognize us.
+They nod and wave to us on the street in town, Delmar yelled from his scooter as he whizzed by us on our third rented golf buggy and the woman who runs the restaurant where we play Jenga and dominoes recognized us and said hello as we ate pizza on the other side of the island!

 Why have we been stuck here so long?
 How can the winds possibly blow this long and hard??
 Well, here is the dumbed-down version of Scott’s explanation: There is a sub-tropical ridge (a high pressure feature) that is unusually far south, and hasn’t budged.
 At the same time, the low pressure system that is always over Colombia is unusually strong.
 There is also a strong low pressure system in the Eastern Pacific, which refuses to move.

 To have all three of these things happening at the same time is not “normal.”
 Providencia is caught between these weather features, and is consequently stuck in a wind “bubble.”
 To the north, in Mexico, virtually nothing.
 South of us, in Panama, light and variable.
 Here, 20-25 knots, with many days blowing 30+ knots.
 All that winds causes the swells to run between 8 and 10 feet, with breaking waves….like a cherry on a sh*# sundae!

 So this is why we’re still here, settling into day-to-day life on Providencia.
 There are nine of us who plan to head south.
 Some are not in hurry, and will leave in a month or two.
 Others, like us, are itching to change scenery and move south.

 While we wait, there have been many ideas tossed around to fill up our time here, now that we’ve done hiking, horse races and golf buggys to death, and have visited Delmar for Cocolocos so often that it’s put a dent in the coconut supply.